saasbook/courseware/scripts/heroku-apps/README.md

 ### Delete all apps associated with the semester

 Deletes all apps beginning with the common app prefix.

+Note that a team member who has access to only one app will be removed from the team automatically if the app is deleted (or if they are removed as collaborators from it manually).
+Therefore, deleting all the apps associated with the semester will generally also delete all the associated students.

 ### Remove all team members from team